Fig. 1a: A wide view of the office. Photo by Aris Noutsos.

 The real vertices of the compound of three 16-cells (white balls) have the same arrangement of the dual of the prismatic projection of the 24-cell, a projection of the 24-cell that cannot be built in the Zometool system.

 One of the advantages of the prismatic projection of the compound of three 16-cells is that is shows all 48 real and false vertices of the compound separately - no superposed vertices here.
+All edges, faces and cells are also shown in the model.
 The vertex arrangement of the dual configuration of 24-cells represents the 48 root vectors of the F4 group.
 Like the 24-cell, this is a truly exceptional object.

-Fig. 32a: With five 24-cells (one in pyritohedric projection, as in Fig. 30a, and four in prismatic projection, as in Fig. 30b, all built on a φ2 larger scale), we obtain a self-dual regular polychoron compound.
+Fig. 33a: With five 24-cells (one in pyritohedric projection, as in Fig. 30a, and four in prismatic projection, as in Fig. 30b, all built on a φ2 larger scale), we obtain a self-dual regular polychoron compound.
 In this picture, we're looking at its 3-d projection through a genuine three-fold symmetry axis.
-This compound has 5 × 24 = 120 vertices, which happen to have the same arrangement as the 120 vertices of the 600-cell in Fig. 18.
+This compound has 5 × 24 = 120 vertices, which happen to have the same arrangement as the 120 vertices of the 600-cell in Fig. 18, which implies that this compound is a faceting of the 600-cell.
 This illustrates the fact mentioned in the caption of that figure that the vertices of the 600-cell can be decomposed in five sets, each with the same arrangement as the vertices of a 24-cell.
 The edges of this model are a sub-set of the edges of the Small stellated 120-cell in Figs. 23a and 23b.

 See detailed explanation of this model in David Richter's dedicated page, which includes a part count.
 Here we're building this model on a φ smaller scale than the model in David Richter's page.
 This has an interesting implication: If we can find some of the very long old struts no longer manufactured by Zometool (12 very long reds, 12 very long yellows), we can use each of them to replace a combination of two struts and one ball where the ball is not strictly necessary (i.e., a ball where thers is no intersection with other edges).
 Doing this, we can save 48 regular-sized struts and 24 balls compared to the part count in David Richter's page, and improve the appearance of the model.

-Fig. 33a: Combining the pyritohedric projection of the compound of 3 16-cells (in Fig. 31a) with four prismatic projections of the compound of 3 16-cells (in Fig. 31c), all built on a φ2 larger scale than in those figures, we obtain the dual of the compound of 15 Tesseracts in Figs. 32a and b, the (also regular) compound of fifteen 16-cells.
-This is also the stellation of the compound of five 24-cells in Figs. 32a and b.
+Fig. 34a: Combining the pyritohedric projection of the compound of 3 16-cells (in Fig. 32a) with four prismatic projections of the compound of 3 16-cells (in Fig. 32c), all built on a φ2 larger scale than in those figures, we obtain the dual of the compound of 15 Tesseracts in Figs. 33a and b, the (also regular) compound of fifteen 16-cells.
+This is also the stellation of the compound of five 24-cells in Figs. 33a and b.
 Here we see it through the 3-fold symmetry axis.
-The 15 × 8 = 120 vertices are also those of a 600-cell.
+The 15 × 8 = 120 vertices are also those of a 600-cell, which implies that this is also a faceting of the 600-cell.
 Interestingly, in this projection they are not arranged as the vertices of the projection of the 600-cell in Fig. 18, but as a sub-set of the 600 vertices of the 120-cell in Fig. 19.
 This compound can also be seen as a compound of 120 ``Stella Octangula''.

 See also David Richter's dedicated page, which has a detailed description and part count.
 As in the model of the compound of 5 24-cells, if we can find some of the very long old struts (in this case, 48 very long reds, 120 very long yellows and 72 very long blues), we can save 480 regular-sized struts and 240 balls compared to the part count in David Richter's page, and greatly improve the appearance of the model.

-Fig. 32c: Rectifying the compound of 15 16-cells, we produce three superposed copies of the compound of 5 24-cells.
-As in Fig. 32b, we're looking at the model through one of its ghost symmetry axes.
+Fig. 33c: Rectifying the compound of 15 16-cells, we produce three superposed copies of the compound of 5 24-cells.
+As in Fig. 33b, we're looking at the model through one of its ghost symmetry axes.
 However, in this photo the strut colors are not as obvious, so the model resembles even more the model of the Small stellated 120-cell in Figs. 23a and 23b.

 As remarked above, the edges of this model are a sub-set of the edges of the Small stellated 120-cell in Figs. 23a and 23b, while the vertices have the same arrangement as the latter (which are the same as the 600-cell).
 For each axis of ghost symmetry, we can superpose four other sets of five 24-cells, each set rotated relative to the previous by 72 degrees around that axis.
 The result is in the picture below:

 Fig. 23c: This is another regular compound, one of the pair of dual compounds that has 25 24-cells.
 In this compound the 600 vertices still have the same arrangement as the 600-cell; i.e., they appear in 120 unique points, with each point representing the vertices of five different 24-cells.
+This implies that this compound is also a faceting of the 600-cell.
 The 96 × 25 = 2400 edges will twice cover be the full set of 1200 edges of the Small stellated 120-cell, i.e., each edge of the Small stellated 120-cell is shared by two 24-cells.
 Thus the Zometool model of this compound of 25 24-cells is also the model of the Small stellated 120-cell in Figs. 23a and 23b!

 Again, because the edges and vertices of the compound of three Tesseracts coincide with those of a 24-cell (with each vertex shared by two Tesseracts), this model has the same vertices and edges as one of the two regular compounds of 75 Tesseracts!
-This means that this model also represents one of these compounds of 75 Tesseracts, the one where each of the 120 vertices (arranged as those of the 600-cell) is shared by 10 Tesseracts.
+This means that this model also represents one of these compounds of 75 Tesseracts, the one where each of the 120 vertices (arranged as those of the 600-cell, of which the compound must be a faceting) is shared by 10 Tesseracts.

 Fig. 35: C-D diagrams for some of the higher-dimensional polytopes.
 In the centre we see the infinite Demi-hypercubic family.
 All polytopes of this family in 3 and 4 dimensions are also generated by the B3 and B4 groups.
 In 5 dimensions, the D5 family starts generating unique symmetries that are not present in the An or Bn families.